Ealimah11/alx-low_level_programming/0x00-hello_world/README.md

-this file explain the ways to script in c low levels language
+how to preprocess a c language in c lang